Birdie Gunyon Meyer, RN, MA, CLC

-Birdie is an RN with a Master’s in Counseling.
+Birdie is an RN with a Master’s Degree in Counseling.
 She is the coordinator of the Perinatal Mood Disorders Program at Indiana University Health in Indianapolis, IN.
-In that role she serves as facilitator for a weekly mom-to-mom support group, teaches an outreach class twice a month, and sees clients for education and referral.
-She is certified as a CPR instructor, Lactation Counselor, Spirit of Care giving facilitator, RTS Bereavement Facilitator, Critical Incident response, and Parish Nurse.
+In that role she serves as the facilitator for weekly mom-to-mom support groups, teaches an outreach class twice a month, and sees clients for evaluation, education and referral.
+She is certified as a Lactation Counselor, Spirit of Care giving facilitator, RTS Bereavement Facilitator, Critical Incident response, and Parish Nurse.
 She is also a Childbirth Educator.
-She speaks frequently on Postpartum Mood Disorders to communities, nursing schools, grand rounds, physician’s offices and local & regional conferences.
-She has been featured on local radio and television promoting information and education of PMD.
+She speaks frequently on Perinatal Mood Disorders to communities, nursing schools, grand rounds, Health Care Providers’ offices and local, regional, and National conferences.
+She has been featured on radio, television, and print media promoting information and education of PMDs.
 She was the Subject Matter Expert on the development of an e-learning tool for Healthy Families visitors in conjunction with Indiana Perinatal Network.

 She has worked closely with Indiana Perinatal Network(IPN) in developing statewide education, training, and promotion of information about PMD’s.
-IPN received a HRSA grant and will soon be featuring billboards about PPD in the state of Indiana.
-The IPN committee developed materials and web-site information regarding PPD.
-Our slogan is “Something’s not Right”.
+The IPN committee developed materials and web-site information regarding PMD.
+Our Indiana State slogan is “Something’s not Right”.

 Birdie is a member of the Association of Women’s Health, Obstetrical, and Neonatal Nursing (AWHONN), Indiana Perinatal Network (IPN), Sigma Theta Tau, and PSI.
 She also serves on the advisory board for Healthy Families in Indiana.